zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

   The flash content can be accessed from the host system, as explained in the `Host based flash access`_ section.
+**Radio**
+    An optional radio peripheral can be compiled for emulation with native_posix.
+The connectivity between devices is provided with `BabbleSim`_, a physical layer simulator.
+For more information refer to the section `Radio physical layer simulation`_.

 UART
 ****